 With over 12,000 acres of land, the wilderness is nothing short of impressive.
 Be sure to take a walk along the Continental Divide National Scenic Trail, making up seven of the 15 miles of trails.
 Enjoy views of lakes, creeks, and forests.
 “Krummholz” refers to the space below the timberline where you can see short, twisted trees shaped by years of icy climate.
 Near the top, you’ll see a variety of additional plant life, including magnificent wildflowers in the summer months.

 We want to make sure you have the best experience possible here.
 Keep these tips in mind when you embark on your adventure!
 Remember to hydrate and bring plenty of extra water.
 (Dehydration can be severe at high altitudes.)
 Check the weather report to ensure clear conditions, but also be aware that sudden thunderstorms are likely in summer.
 Some trails can prove difficult at times, so make sure you bring the proper gear and remain on the recommended pathways.

 Where to Stay Nearby

 Do you need a place to rest after a long day of hiking?
 At StayWinterPark, we offer several excellent vacation rentals nearby.
-Choose from our long list of condos, cabins, town homes, and hotel rooms to enjoy comfortable accommodations in great locations.
+Choose from our long list of condos, cabins, and town homes to enjoy comfortable accommodations in great locations.